 Inflammation = Poor Gut Health

 The part of your body most susceptible to inflammation is your gut.
-This is because you are constantly eating and drinking foods that have potential to be inflammatory, and since there is only a one-cell layer between the digestive lining and your bloodstream, any damage created can become serious quickly.
+This is because you are constantly eating and drinking foods that have the potential to be inflammatory, and since there is only a one-cell layer between the digestive lining and your bloodstream, any damage created can become serious quickly.

 Your gut is designed to take stuff in from the food you eat for energy, healing, and for building blocks for cells.
 It naturally absorbs very specific vitamins, minerals, and micro-nutrients from real foods.
 Anything else that enters the body is basically unrecognizable and labeled as such.